microsoft/azuredevopslabs/labs/vsts/pul/agile/readme.md

     ![](images/092.png)

-1. This board provides a playground for you to experiment with changes and review the results.
+1. This board provides a playground for you to experiment with  and review the results.

     ![](images/093.png)